 The literature search was performed by S & DL.
 We started with the references in previous major reviews and meta-analyses on the association between dominance and reproduction in female mammals (see below for inclusion criteria): Fedigan (1983) (8 effect sizes on female primates entered), Ellis (1995) (16 effect sizes entered / 5 not entered on female non-primates, 38 effect sizes entered / 22 not entered on female primates).
 Brown and Silk (2002) (28 effect sizes entered / 7 not entered on female primates).
-Paula Stockley and Bro-Jørgensen (2011) (12 effect sizes entered / 2 not entered on female non-primates, 11 effect sizes entered / 1 not entered on female primates), Majolo et al. (2012) (26 effect sizes entered / 2 not entered on female primates), Pusey (2012) (45 effect sizes entered / 2 not entered on female primates), and T. Clutton-Brock and Huchard (2013) (8 effect sizes entered / 1 not entered on female primates, 6 effect sizes entered / 1 not entered on female non-primates) (some effect sizes appear in multiple studies, leading to a total of 136 effect sizes) (using Pubmed, 22 May 2019 - 13 June 2019).
-Next, we searched Google Scholar and Google Search with the following terms: "dominance AND female AND mammal AND reproductive success OR reproduction" (04 July 2019 - 31 July 2019; 143 additional effect sizes), "rank AND female AND mammal AND reproductive success OR reproduction" (14 September 2019 - 13 November 2019; 90 additional effect sizes), and "sex ratio AND dominance AND female AND mammal" (11 February 2020 - 06 March 2020; 75 additional effect sizes).
+Paula Stockley and Bro-Jørgensen (2011) (12 effect sizes entered / 2 not entered on female non-primates, 11 effect sizes entered / 1 not entered on female primates), Majolo et al. (2012) (26 effect sizes entered / 2 not entered on female primates), Pusey (2012) (45 effect sizes entered / 2 not entered on female primates), and T. Clutton-Brock and Huchard (2013) (8 effect sizes entered / 1 not entered on female primates, 6 effect sizes entered / 1 not entered on female non-primates) (some effect sizes appear in multiple of these studies, leading to a total of 136 effect sizes) (using Pubmed, 22 May 2019 - 13 June 2019), Next, we searched Google Scholar and Google Search with the following terms: "dominance AND female AND mammal AND reproductive success OR reproduction" (04 July 2019 - 31 July 2019; 143 additional effect sizes), "rank AND female AND mammal AND reproductive success OR reproduction" (14 September 2019 - 13 November 2019; 90 additional effect sizes), and "sex ratio AND dominance AND female AND mammal" (11 February 2020 - 06 March 2020; 75 additional effect sizes).

 We checked the titles and abstracts to identify studies that observed dominance interactions and reproduc-141 tive success in social groups of interacting female non-human mammals.
 We limited our checks to the first 1000 results for all searches as automatically sorted by the respective search engine (sorted by 'relevance' on Google Scholar).
 We selected studies that measured the association between dominance rank and at least one aspect of female reproductive success and reported the data or a test-statistic.
 For both dominance and reproductive success, we only included studies that had direct measures, not secondary indicators.
 For dominance, we excluded studies where authors did not explicitly determine dominance relationships and only assumed that traits such as size, presence in core areas, or reproductive success itself 148 indicate dominance.
-We did however include studies where authors established dominance hierarchies, found that they are associated with some other trait such as size or condition, and subsequently used the 150 other trait to rank individuals.
-For reproductive success, we similarly excluded studies that reported associations of dominance rank with traits whose links with reproductive success were indirect or had not been tested.
-Studies we excluded reported, for example, associations between dominance rank and mating frequency, priority of access to food resources, or differences in ranging behaviour.
+We did however include studies where authors established dominance hierarchies, found that they are associated with some other trait such as size or condition, and subsequently used the 150 other trait to measure dominance.
+For reproductive success, we excluded studies that measured traits such as mating frequency or access to food resources which were assumed but not known to influence reproduc-152 tive success (excluding studies that: measured the size of individuals to argue about dominance; assumed that females in core areas are dominant: assigned dominance to females based on how successful they are; recorded mating success not reproductive success; linked dominance to a behavioural trait that was assumed to be linked to reproductive success).
 We included all kinds of academic publications, from primary articles published in peer-reviewed journals through reviews, books and book chapters, and unpublished PhD theses.